freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-your-morning-or-evening-routine/to-disrupt-and-sleep-cycle.md

 ---
 id: 655a35731cb3fc0152ebcf60
-title: Understanding "Disrupts" and "Sleep Cycle"
+title: To Disrupt and Sleep Cycle
 challengeType: 19
-dashedName: understanding-disrupts-and-sleep-cycle
+dashedName: to-disrupt-and-sleep-cycle
 ---

 # --description--